kw-andy/just-go-dev-blog/_posts/2025-08-28-how-to-learn-new-stuff.markdown

+When time feels scarce, learning new things is not a priority.

+Yet, in an exponentially changing world, the need to stay curious is real — and learning new things helps us stay relevant.

 ---

-layout: post
-title:  "Where to Learn New Things"
-date:   2025-08-28 09:35:13 +0000
-categories: articles
+One of the things I look for are sources of information that are short (e.g., 5 to 15 minutes to read).

+Newsletters are the easiest entry point, depending on who writes them.

+- One of my favourites is [**Bitecode**](https://www.bitecode.dev/){:target="_blank" rel="noopener"}, with practical insights on Python, perspectives on the dev job, and — last but not least — new tools.
+- I also enjoy [**Cassidy’s newsletter**](https://cassidoo.co/newsletter/){:target="_blank" rel="noopener"} for its mix of tech and humor.
+They land in my inbox bite-sized — interesting, sometimes not, but always thought-provoking.
+- Another one is [**TLDR**](https://tldr.tech/newsletters){:target="_blank" rel="noopener"}, 5 minutes for everything you need to know.

 ---

-When time feels scarce, learning new things are not a priority.
-Yet, in an ever exponentialy changing world, the need to stay curious is real and learning new things help us to stay relevant.

-One of the things I need are source of informations that are quite short (e.g 5mn to 15mn to read).
-Newsletters are an easiest entry point regarding who write them.
-One of my favourite NL is [**Bitecode**](https://www.bitecode.dev/) its practical insights focusing on Python, his/her insight of the dev job and last but not least, new tools.
-Another one I enjoy very much is [**Cassidy’s newsletter**](https://cassidoo.co/newsletter/) for its mix of tech and humor.
-They land in my inbox, bite-sized, intesting, sometime not but always mind challenging.
-Another one is [**TLDR**](https://tldr.tech/newsletters), 5 minutes for everything you need to know

-I'm also following blog, the first one is [**Stéphane Robert’s blog**](https://blog.stephane-robert.info/post/), it talks about devops.
+I’m also following blogs.
+One I like is [**Stéphane Robert’s blog**](https://blog.stephane-robert.info/post/){:target="_blank" rel="noopener"}, which focuses on DevOps.

+---

-It depends also on my workload but going after a certification is a way to be in touch with the market, the new trend of the workplace.
-I became certified as a [**SAFe Agilist**](https://scaledagile.com/certification/safe-agilist/), agile at scale last july.
+Depending on my workload, I also pursue certifications as a way to stay in touch with the market and workplace trends.
+Last July, I became certified as a [**SAFe Agilist**](https://scaledagile.com/certification/safe-agilist/){:target="_blank" rel="noopener"} (Agile at Scale).

+---

-Learning doesn't often needs a lot of time, a few dozen of minutes daily.
-Slowly but certainly, these precious minutes add up and keep the curiosity alive.
+Learning doesn’t always need a lot of time — just a few dozen minutes daily.
+Slowly but surely, these precious minutes add up and keep curiosity alive.

-“A curious mind is like a flower that needs daily drops of wonder to flourish.”
+> “A curious mind is like a flower that needs daily drops of wonder to flourish.”